edisedis777/Jira-Issues-Extraction/README.md

 If the script fails to connect to Jira, it will print an error message and exit.

 ## License
-This project is licensed under the MIT License.
+Distributed under the GNU Affero General Public License v3.0 License.
+See `LICENSE` for more information.

 <div align="right">